vampjaz/ffmpeg-rp/README.md

 - If you kill it with ctrl-c, the rich presence script will exit but ffmpeg will keep running with no output, making it hard to tell what's going on.
 - It was thrown together in an hour so don't expect it to be bug free!

-Basically, its run but appending this to the end of your ffmpeg command to pipe the status messages into the script:
+Basically, its run by appending this to the end of your ffmpeg command to pipe the status messages into the script:

 ```shell
 2>&1 | python3 ~/path/to/parser.py
 ```

-Having to past that every time sounded annoyong, so in order to run it, I added this to my bashrc:
+Having to paste that every time got annoying, so in order to run it, I added this to my bashrc:

 ```shell
 # ffmpeg rich presence